pzq123456/pzq123456.github.io/src/Terminal/README.md

 # PZQ-Canvas-Vertual-Terminal(pcvterm)
+## Why I create this project
+I create my personal blog website from scratch.
+Just for fun.
+I write a vertual terminal component for my website which is based on canvas and can interact with users.
+Read the following to learn more about this project.

 ## Basic Concept
 1. Data: maintain the data of terminal.
 A Data object should be created to store the data of terminal.